bezhanSalleh/filament-google-analytics/README.md

 }
 ```
 > [!NOTE]
-> In order to enable the widgets for the default filament dashboard, you need to set the `enabled` option to `true` in the config file `filament-google-analytics.php` for each widget you want to enable.
+> In order to enable the widgets for the default filament dashboard, you need to set the `filament_dashboard` option to `true` in the config file `filament-google-analytics.php` for each widget you want to enable.

 # Demo
 Widgets rendered in a dedicated dashboard (or any other page you create)